relay-tools/react-router-relay/README.md

 ### Notes

-- The default Relay network layer executes each query as a separate request.
+- The default Relay network layer executes each query as a separate network request.
 If you want to execute all of your queries in a single request, then you will need to use a custom network layer that can send multiple queries in the same request, along with a GraphQL server that can execute multiple queries from a single request.
-- `react-router-relay` only updates the Relay query config on actual location changes.
-Specifically, it will not update the Relay query config after changes to location state, so ensure that you update your container variables appropriately when updating location state.
 - `react-router-relay` uses referential equality on route objects to generate unique names for queries.
 If your `route` objects do not maintain referential equality, then you can specify a globally unique `name` property on the route to identify it.
 - Relay's re-rendering optimizations only work when all non-Relay props are scalar.
 As the props injected by React Router are objects, they disable these re-rendering optimizations.
 To take maximum advantage of these optimizations, you should make the `render` methods on your route components as lightweight as possible, and do as much rendering work as possible in child components that only receive scalar and Relay props.